On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Why consider alternatives for

 \subsection{Classical polynomial irreducibility criteria}

-To verify the first item, we can use general criteria like Schönemann-Eisenstein or Dumas \cite{Dum1906} or the generalization given by N. C. Bonciocat in \cite{Bon2015}, that we adapt to our purpose: a monic polynomial $E(X)= X^n + a_k X^k + \dots + a_1 X + a_0$.
+To verify the first item of \cref{def:suitable}, we can use general criteria such as the Sch\"onemann-Eisenstein criterion, Dumas' criterion \cite{Dum1906} or the generalization given by N. C. Bonciocat in \cite{Bon2015}.
+We adapt these criteria to our purpose, namely to a monic polynomial $E(X)= X^n + a_k X^k + \dots + a_1 X + a_0$, with $k \leqslant \frac{n}{2}$.